-Development Testers refine the system test data as necessary until the system test requirements are satisfied.
-Development Scientists assist in refining the system test data.
+Development Programmers assist Development Testers in refining the system test data as necessary until the system test requirements are satisfied.
 The STP is revised to account for changes to the system test plan since the CTR.
 STP v1r1 updates and refines the test data description, test methods, test sequences and test risks, based on any refinement of the code and test data that has occurred during step 11.